SAP-samples/teched2022-XP262/exercises/ex4/README.md

 Please take a look at the following [blog](https://blogs.sap.com/2022/07/07/btp-private-linky-swear-with-azure-running-cloud-connector-and-sap-private-link-side-by-side/) post if you are interested in comparing the two approaches.

-## Exercise 4.1 SAP Cloud Connector
+## Exercise 4.1 Connectivity with SAP Cloud Connector
 By default, the application in this exercise is configured to connect via Cloud Connector.
 If you are interested in detailed configuration steps, you can check following [tutorial](https://developers.sap.com/tutorials/btp-app-ext-service-cloud-connector.html).
 1. To make sure that the Cloud Connector is up and running you can open **Cloud Connectors** in the **Connectivity** section of **SAP BTP Cockpit**.

    You will find there the exposed Back-End systems with the required Virtual hosts information.
 The virtual host is a mask to hide the real system hostname, which is configured in Cloud Connector.
 In this example, the virtual host is: *virtualhosts4:44300*

    ![Cloud Connector](./images/cc-1.png)